tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 In economic terms, the **researcher** pays to use the TApp.
 The payment flows through the **miner** who provided the node to perform the secure and private calculation, the **photographer** who is paid for the use of their pictures, and the **developer** who is paid for the usage of their code.
 Every transaction enriches a wide variety of participants in the TEA ecosystem and helps sustain and incentivize further usage.

+The TEA Project is able to provide all participants a decentralized computation network that is both secure and private.
+In practical terms, that means the developer who wrote the code cannot breach the photographer's image.
+And the miner who is randomly selected to host it in their enclave cannot access either the photographer's data or the developer's code.
+And the researcher is only able to receive the result of the app's calculation and isn't able to access the photographer's data outside of the enclave.
+The security and privacy that the TEA Project's decentralized computing network is able to provide has wide range of emerging use cases like residential IoT data and patient health records.

+Because the TEA Project is able to provide the underlying trust, there's no longer any trust required between all four parties.

 ## The TEA Project's Two Tokens: TEA & CML
 The TEA Project uses a dual token setup to incentivize participation among miners, developers, investors, and consumers in the TEA ecosystem.

 ### TEA
-The first token, TEA, is a utility token that must be mined - there is no TEA token in the genesis block (except for a very small amount for the initial gas fee), nor will there be any airdrops.
-The quantity therefore starts at nothing and the total supply is determined by the number of miners.
+The first token, TEA, is a stablecoin utility token that must be mined - there's no TEA token in the genesis block (except for a very small amount for the initial gas fee), nor will there be any airdrops.
+TEA is generated as the reward given to miners for running security validation services on the TEA network, and TEA is burnt when users buy new CML tokens.
 Its supply is therefore influenced by the supply and demand of CML tokens which miners need in order to mine TEA.

 TEA has a variety of uses on the platform: